interagent/http-api-design/README.md

 The guide is based on the work of [http-api-design](https://github.com/interagent/http-api-design) and [JSON API](http://jsonapi.org/format/).

 This guide informs additions to that API and also guides new internal APIs at Gild.

-Our goals here are consistency and focusing on business logic while avoiding design bikeshedding.
-We’re looking for _a good, consistent, well-documented way_ to design APIs, not necessarily _the only/ideal way_.

 We assume you’re familiar with the basics of HTTP+JSON APIs and won’t cover all of the fundamentals of those in this guide.